Fall 2014 – Summer 2015

 Educational Psychology encompasses: (a) the theoretical and applied study of learning, cognition, and instruction in a variety of educational settings across ages and domains; (b) instructional technology and computers as cognitive tools in learning; (c) cognitive and social processes in learning; (d) evaluation and enhancement of learning and teaching; (e) methods of fostering inclusive education; (f) relationships of phenomena related to teaching, learning, and assessment in human development; and (g) the impact of family and community on children’s learning and development.

-For further information, see Programs, Courses and University Regulations > Faculties & Schools > Faculty of Education > Undergraduate > Department of Educational and Counselling Psychology.
+For further information, see the eCalendar under Faculties & Schools > Faculty of Education > Undergraduate > Department of Educational and Counselling Psychology.

 For more information, see Minor Concentration Educational Psychology (18 credits).